Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Foundation Model for Segmentation

 \subsection{Zenesis: DINO Grounded SAM with Human In-The-Loop}

 Zenesis is designed as a modular, scalable web application enabling intuitive, text-driven image segmentation.

 Zenesis's Presentation Layer (Fig.~\ref{start}) offers an interactive interface with three primary modes: Mode A for interactive segmentation of a single image or user-selected slice of a volume, Mode B for batch processing of volumes or multiple images, and Mode C for evaluation (Fig.~\ref{dashboard}).
 Through HTML templates and JavaScript controls, it dynamically renders input previews, visualizes DINO bounding boxes and segmentation mask overlays (or highlighted segment boundaries), and optionally displays extracted segments.
+In practice, generating a segmented result requires just three steps: (1) uploading an image or volume, (2) entering a natural language prompt, and (3) clicking ``Process'' to view the segmented overlay that is typically completed in under a few seconds with default settings.

 The Core Processing Pipeline integrates a transformer-based DINO model for text-conditioned bounding-box generation and a SAM model for refining boxes into precise segmentation masks.
-For our implementation, we employed the GroundingDINO model with a Swin-T variant and the Segment Anything Model (SAM) with a ViT-H backbone.It also features an optional sliding-window average-based thresholding for outlier correction in volumetric data, enhancing temporal and spatial consistency across slices.
+For our implementation, we employed the GroundingDINO model with a Swin-T variant and the Segment Anything Model (SAM) with a ViT-H backbone.
+It also features an optional sliding-window average-based thresholding for outlier correction in volumetric data, enhancing temporal and spatial consistency across slices.